waghdevgadge/Aarohi-Store-Annual-Report-2024-Data-Analysis-/README.md

 - Dominance of delivered orders, with a significant lead over cancelled and refunded orders
 - Top-performing states, led by Maharashtra, Karnataka, UP, Telangana, and Tamil Nadu
 - Adult category emerging as the largest contributor to sales
-- Amazon, Flipkart, and Myntra ... etcemerging as the top three platforms driving sales
+- Amazon, Flipkart, and Myntra ... etc merging as the top three platforms driving sales

 This project offers a data-driven perspective on Aarohi Store's sales performance, highlighting areas of strength and opportunities for growth.